 A World Apart was the directorial debut of the British cinematographer Chris Menges; written by Shawn Slovo, it was based on the lives of her parents, anti-apartheid activists Ruth First and Joe Slovo.
 Released in 1988, it was the first film at Cannes to win both Special Jury Prize and Best Actress award, which was split between Barbara Hershey, Johdi May, and Linda Mvusi, who played the family’s maid.

-Followed by a post-screening Director's Q&A with Chris Menges.
+Followed by a post-screening Skype Q&A with writer Shawn Slovo.